royayij/MisConfLinter/README.md

 save_to_files(modules_list, module_file_path, parameter_file_path)

 ```
-After extraction, the parameter data is preprocessed and tokenized, then saved as ```tokenized_parameter_dataset.xlsx```, which is used in subsequent steps to extract MisConfLinter rules.
+After extraction, the parameter data is preprocessed and tokenized, then saved as ```tokenized_parameter_dataset.xlsx```.
+This dataset is used in the subsequent step to generate MisConfLinter rules.

 ```
-from misconftypes.scraper import save_preprocessed_parameter_file
+from ansible_module_documentation import save_preprocessed_parameter_file
 import pandas as pd

 # Load extracted parameter data